CrazyTim/sublime-merge-vs-sourcetree/README.md

 - `Ctrl`+`Click` any two commits to see a diff of them.

-  *(You can do this in Sourcetree but its buggy and doesn't give the correct result most of the time)*
+  *(Sourcetree can do this, but its buggy and doesn't give the correct result most of the time)*

 - Cloning a repo is wonderfully simple: